 Each year of the period through the current year plus 4 ("in-close" years) has been the subject of previous years' detailed analyses.
 In addition, for each of these "in-close" years, PJM updates and issues addendum to address changes as necessary throughout the year.
 For example planned generation modifications or changes in transmission topology can trigger restudy and the issuance of a baseline addendum.
 This is referred to as a "retool" study.
 (For example generators that drop from the Queue cause restudy and an addendum to be issued for affected baseline analyses.)
-Also each year during the establishment of the assumptions for the new annual baseline analysis, current updated views of load, transmission topology, installed generation, and generation and transmission maintenance are assessed for the "in-close" range of years to validate the continued applicability of each of the "in-close" baseline analyses and resulting upgrades (including any addendum.)
-Adjustments in the "in-close" analyses are performed as deemed necessary by PJM.
+Also each year during the establishment of the assumptions for the new annual baseline analysis, current updated views of load, transmission topology, installed generation, and generation and transmission maintenance are assessed for the "in-close" range of years to validate the continued applicability of each of the "in-close" baseline analyses are performed as deemed necessary by PJM.
 PJM, therefore, annually verifies the continued need for or modification of past recommended upgrades through its retool studies, reassessment of current conditions and any needed adjustments to analyses.
 All criteria thermal and voltage violations resulting from the near term analyses are produced using solved AC power flow solutions.
 Initial massive contingency screening may use DC power flow solution techniques.